 First, Rishi Sunak is in the front line politically, ideologically and financially to sell the perceived need for tax rises to repair the UK’s bloated finances in the aftermath of the pandemic (including splurging yet more billions on an unreconstructed, intractable NHS, a voracious bottomless pit when it comes to making cash disappear rapidly for minimal net benefit) while simultaneously attempting to pull off the political graveyard trick of reforming care for the elderly and all the while needing to meet the fiscal incontinence of Boris’s largesse on projects such as HS2 and ‘Levelling Up’.
 The elastic does not stretch far enough.
 Hence the addition of 2.5% (1.25% each for both employee’s and employer’s contributions) to National Insurance, as well as suspending the Triple Lock on state pensions, both breaking manifesto pledges, increasing the dividend tax and introducing NI to the pension income of those still in employment, all alongside the already announced hike in corporation tax rates from 2023; the kite-flying exercise to harmonise CGT with marginal income tax rates has been shelved but may yet make another unwelcome appearance.
 Nothing is off the table.
 Nursing a 97% debt/GDP ratio (£2 trillion of nominal debt, a third of which is immediately sensitive to changes in inflation) and a 2020/2021 budget deficit which ended up nearly ten times bigger than planned immediately defines the problem.

 Unless anyone is still labouring under any misapprehensions about the pandemic state aid and employment lifeboat support schemes, like it or not we all now have a debt to society; and we will pay.
 Those who argue the empirically-supported monetarist case that reducing taxation rates stimulates investment and growth and in the medium term produces a much healthier, sustainably-growing, vibrant, innovative, productive economy with a higher level of nominal tax income (a win-win: in the debt/GDP calculation, you reduce the nominator and increase the denominator at the same time and the ratio rapidly improves), seem to be whistling inconsequentially in the wind, their arguments falling on barren, unreceptive ground.
 We observed in earlier columns that Tory economic policy increasingly had the hallmarks of a 1970s Labour Party manifesto; with these latest policies this is now beyond doubt.
+24-carat, Big State Keynesianism is now the order of the day; monetarism is dead.
 The Lady must be spinning in her grave.

 The Bank makes a provocative appointment